Everyone needs a PLACE2TALK

 Contact me for my availability kay@place2talk.co.uk 07858 984519

-BOOK INTRO CALL or send an email to enquire about my availability.
+Submit the contact form and I will reply, or send me an email to enquire about my availability.

 Following the call, you are not obligated to book a session.
 However, if I am able to offer you a mutually acceptable date and time to start your counselling sessions, I will endeavour to hold the session time for 72 hours if possible.